mmoore483/quiz/README.md

 ### Existing Features

+- Hero image of a question mark for the 'quizzy' theme and for a friendly welcoming with a colour scheme in keeping with it

+- Can add personal name:
+  - entering your name is optional, it is possible to press "Add Name" without entering something as some people may uncomfortable entering one.
+  - the "Add Name" button has a hover effect so the user can tell they are hovered over it by the changing of colour and cursor.
+  - user can press enter instead of clicking
+  - upon pressing "Add Name" the option input area is removed and replaced with a personalised message.
+The name is also used in the scoreboard area at the bottom of the page

+- Can enter answer in any case

+- All buttons have a hover effect of changing colour from Brightpink to Lightpink as well as a cursor change.

+- A scoreboard to keep track of correct and incorrect answers

+- The questions are in a random order and so each visit will be a slightly different experience

+- Upon pressing "next" the cursor is focussed in the answer box

+- From a coder experience, the variables at the beginning of the css make it easy to change colour scheme.
+It is also easy to update the quiz questions as they are read in from a csv rather than written out in the script.js file.

+- A celebration or commiseration overlay that is only visible upon submission of the answer and disappears when the next button is pressed.
+Ii incorrect, it also displays to the user what their submission was and always shows what the actual answer is.

 ### Features Left to Implement
+- The ability to add more than one user: much fo the object set up was orientated around this task.

+- Multiple choice: in retrospect it is difficult to get the right answer due to the complexity of multiple words and punctuation as well as poor spelling.

+- A hint feature using a lightbulb image which will then give a hint for the answer.

+- Ability to press enter on the "answer message" screen as to not need to use the mouse: less of an issue for touchscreen users.

 ## Testing

 ### Personal Testing

 ### Validator Testing
+- HTML
+  - No errors when passed through the [W3C Validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fmmoore483.github.io%2Fquiz%2F)
+  - There are two warnings relating to the use of section elements without heading elements
+- CSS
+  - Errors in the CSS validator were due to the use of variables with rgb.
+This was done to allow colours to be declared at the top of the css file and be used throughout whilst maintaing one central area to change the theme.
+The opacity requirement was for aesthetic and researched using other coder's experienced.
+Despite that, they do technically count as errors.
+This was carried out using the [jigsaw validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fmmoore483.github.io%2Fquiz%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)
+- JS
+  - Used [JShint](https://jshint.com/) with no major warnings

 ### Unfixed Bugs

+- The user could see the correct answer in the dev tools html code should they choose to
+- The CSS Validator did not like the use of rgb colours as variables - look into an alternative way of carrying this out.

 # Deployment